 Hello!
 I am a Visiting Assistant Professor in the Department of Philosophy at Union College, in Schenectady, NY.
 I earned my PhD at NYU in September ’22, advised by Daniel Viehoff, John Richardson, and Béatrice Longuenesse.
-I work mainly in two areas: (1) contemporary social and political philosophy, and (2) history of 19th and 20th century continental philosophy (and related political writing).
+I work mainly in two areas: (1) contemporary social and political philosophy, and (2) history of 19th and 20th century continental and anti-colonial philosophy.

 My research examines the tension between the values of community and freedom, and how they might be realized together in modern conditions.
 I follow this theme from historical modern philosophers like Rousseau, Marx, Kierkegaard, and Fanon into the philosophy of 20th century working-class, gender/sexual, and anti-colonial liberation movements.
 I also work on the relationship between racism, gender, and class.